pi3d/pi3d.github.com/sphinx/FAQ.rst

       The alternative way of doing it is to use the Buffer.re_init() method which takes arguments to set new values for pts (i.e. vertices), texcoords and normals.
-These are passes as lists of xyz or uv lists or tuples or better, two dimentional numpy arrays.
+These are passed as lists of xyz or uv lists or tuples or better, two dimentional numpy arrays.
 An offset argument can also be passed to allow only a section of vertices (normals or texcoords) to be modified. re_init() can't change the number of vertices, just move them around.
-See the demos IceGrow and ProceduralTerrain.
+See the demos ``IceGrow.py`` and ``ProceduralTerrain.py``.

 #.
 Sometime, when I move the mouse or the program is loading a file from
     disk, everything slows down or freezes.